spacemanspiff2007/HABApp/readme.md

 pip install HABApp
 ```
 However it is recommended to create a virtual environment, first.
+Once the virtual environment is activated the habapp-command can be used to run it.

 # Usage
 ## First start
 It is recommended to specify a folder before first start.
 ```
-python -m HABApp -c /Path/to/Config/Folder/
+python -m HABApp -c /Path/to/Config/Folder/ habapp -c /Path/to/Config/Folder/              (only in activated virtual environment)
 ```
 This will also create some dummy configuration files:
 - _config.yml_: Used to configure the behaviour of HABApp